 The allocation of the EUR 6 550 000 financial contribution (FC) from IHI JU contributing partner(s) will be decided by the full consortium at the second stage when preparing the full proposal.
-NB: this amount is indicative and subject to change, pending approval by the IHI Governing Board.

 The indicative in-kind contribution from industry beneficiaries may include in-kind contributions to additional activities (IKAA).